-Negative side effects can include dry mouth, muscle stiffness, exhaustion, loss of taste, excessive thirst, lipid pneumonia and diarrhea.
+In a worst-case scenario, negative side effects can include dry mouth, muscle stiffness, exhaustion, loss of taste, excessive thirst, lipid pneumonia and diarrhoea.
 That sounds pretty bad, but this is if you use an improper technique, or perform it too many times or for too long throughout the day.
 Your dentist might say that the most negative side effect of all from oil pulling would be those that occur from using it to replace a proper oral hygiene routine that includes brushing and flossing twice a day.

 Is oil pulling healthy?

 There's not enough scientific evidence to say definitively whether or not oil pulling is healthy.
 It is certainly an ancient practice and an important part of Ayurvedic medicine.
 Many people who do oil pull claim countless health benefits, and even a whiter smile.
 And while there's no concrete evidence that it's healthy, there's also not overwhelming evidence that it's unhealthy, at least when done correctly.
 So if you want to try it, follow the instructions mentioned in this article and pull away!
 (And maybe talk to your dentist first).